Search

 How to Apply

-There will be one call for applications per year for companies interested in receiving Resource Efficiency and Circularity grants.
+There will be one or two calls for applications per year for companies interested in receiving Resource Efficiency and Circularity grants.

-Calls for Applications – Window for Application Submission
+Calls for Applications – Windows for Application Submission

-For companies that are interested and eligible for the Resource Efficiency and Circularity grants, please fill in the application form below and email it with the required supporting documents to knowhowlebanon@ebrd.com.
+For companies that are interested and eligible for the Resource Efficiency and Circularity grants, kindly send an email to express your interest to knowhowlebanon@ebrd.com or fill this form.

 Eligible Companies